top of page

 OUR PROS

-Our pros have thousands of hours of teaching experience and among the highest average USMLE scores.
-Our tutors go through a rigorous selection process designed to assess teaching ability and other skills necessary for student success, and we provide our tutors with continuous guidance and oversight.
+Our pros have thousands of hours of teaching experience and among the highest USMLE scores.
+Our tutors go through an extremely rigorous selection process designed to assess teaching ability and other skills necessary for student success, and we provide our tutors and advisors with continuous guidance and oversight.

 270+